Abstrusei/etch-a-sketch/README.md

 # etch-a-sketch

 This is an Etch-A-Sketch for the browser built using Javascript, HTML and CSS.
 This project is a part of The Odin Project 'Foundations' course and was completed to help strengthen my Javascript abilities - DOM Manipulation in particular.
-To use the Etch-A-Sketch simply...
+To use the Etch-A-Sketch simply click and drag the mouse to draw.
+You will also have the ability clear, reset, erase and change pen color using buttons on the left control panel.
+In the control panel you will also have the ability to change the amount of squares per side of the grid (using the slider).